 Objective 7| Leverage the disruptive potential of the hybrid integration platform: Develop 3D PICs for the interrogation and optical beam scanning unit of Laser Doppler Vibrometers

 Bring together the EML technology, the multi-functional high-speed SIGe electronics and the PolyBoard motherboards, to realize novel optical engines with 1.6 Tb/s capacity that will function as the satellite chips of a Multi-Chip Module, built around a digital switch ASIC with potential for over 50 Tb/s capacity.
+In specific, POETICS targets to develop:

 Objective 8| Package the 32×32 active optical switching circuit with control electronics